elotroalex/chiens/_texts/translation.md

 - {:.speaker} The Recitress.

-- {:.prose} Nothing left to do but bang on the sun's window, break the sun's ice.
-Nothing left but discover in the sun's tinderbox the red tassel of venomous ants, blasted to the winds.
+- {:.prose} Nothing left to do but bang on the window of the sun, break the sun's ice.
+Nothing left but to discover in the sun's tinderbox the red tassel of poisonous ants, blasted to the winds.
 Ha, ha, you can't put lipstick on Fate.

 <!-- - {:.prose} Il n'est que de cogner à la vitre du soleil.
 Il n'y a qu'à casser la glace du soleil.
 Il n'y a qu'à découvrir dans la boite à poudre du soleil la houppe rouge des fourmis venimeuses éclatés à tous vents.
 Ha, ha, on ne maquille pas le Destin. -->